DocHolliday13x/auth-server/README.md

 1. Lab 07:

    - We have been provided with starter code.
+We are tasked with going through the code, finding the bugs, and fixing them.
+We are also tasked with double checking features to the code base.
+So this lab is primarily debugging and testing for bearer auth.

 ### Links